 MPC aims to work with developers to ensure that they deliver the community benefits, as set out in the Melton Neighbourhood Plan, for the 9.7 hectare site off Wilford Bridge Road.
-It has strongly objected to the planning application currently proposed that has access through St Andrew’s Place rather than Riduna Park or the land currently used as a transport depot.
+It has strongly objected to the planning application currently proposed that has access through St Andrew’s Place rather than Riduna Park or the land currently used for storage.

 Recreation Committee’s major preoccupations are greenspace and woodland maintenance and management.
 It is also concerned about footpaths and Rights of Way matters within the parish.
 It provides MPC’s observations in response to applications to ESC as the Planning Authority for works to trees covered by Tree Preservation Orders (TPO applications) and to trees in a Conservation Area (TCA applications).
-There is a contract in place for the day to day work of maintaining the playing field greenspace and its hedges, which was awarded to CGM Ltd in 2020.
+There is a contract in place for the day-to-day work of maintaining the playing field greenspace and its hedges, which was awarded to CGM Ltd in 2020.
 Works are commissioned for tree management in accordance with the result of the annual/18 month tree safety assessment carried out by the Council’s arboriculturalist.
-Recreation Committee is also responsible for the play area equipment at Melton playing field and Beresford Road.
+Recreation Committee is also responsible for the play area equipment at Melton Recreation Ground, Jubilee Green and Beresford Road.
 This is checked weekly by the Council’s Maintenance Officer and subject to an annual inspection by a specialist company.

-In March 2021 the tennis fencing was replaced and the Council is also looking at the provision of adult exercise equipment.
-The Council’s Tree Warden, together with the Tree Crew, is carrying out planting schemes throughout the village, and full details of the Burkes Wood Management Plan (2016) can be found on the Recreation page of the Council’s website at www.melton-suffolk-pc.gov.uk
+In March 2021 the tennis fencing was replaced and the Council is also looking at adding additional play equipment.
+The Council’s Tree Warden, together with the Tree Crew, is carrying out planting schemes throughout the village, and full details of the Burkes Wood Management Plan (2016) can be found on the Recreation page of the Council’s website.

-In 2017, MPC commissioned a feasibility study on constructing a village hall on a small part of the Melton Road playing field site.
+In 2017, MPC commissioned a feasibility study on constructing a village hall on a small part of the Melton Road Recreation Ground.
 However, in the light of understandable concerns about the loss of greenspace in a growing community which is heavily used, it was decided not to take this project forward.
-Instead it was agreed that the existing pavilion would be demolished and a replacement building, incorporating public toilets, would be built in the same location with the same footprint.
-Planning permission for this has been granted and demolition is expected to take place in 2021 and the new pavilion constructed in 2022.
-Full details can be found on the website https://melton-suffolk-pc.gov.uk/recreation/pavilion-project/
+Instead it was agreed that the existing Pavilion would be demolished and a replacement building, incorporating public toilets, would be built in the same location with the same footprint.
+Planning permission was granted and the new Pavilion is due to be completed in September 2022.
+Full details can be found on the website https://melton-suffolk-pc.gov.uk/recreation/Pavilion-project/

 As the most local democratically elected tier of local government MPC is committed to a process of openness and transparency in all its dealings with the community it serves.
 Council meetings and committee meetings are all held in public and advertised widely both electronically and in print and the public are encouraged to attend.
 Time is always set aside at meetings for residents to raise matters of concern or to ask questions of Councillors on any matter within the terms of reference of the meeting.
 At Full Council meetings, both County and District Councillors usually attend and are equally happy to engage with residents on matters within their respective responsibilities.
 Agendas, supporting papers and minutes of meetings are always published on the Council’s website.